 2018 saw a soaring number of brands investing in digital influencers.
 Majority of these businesses spent from $25,000 up to $100, 000 on influencer marketing alone.
 And this momentum is not about to slow down in 2019 – Andrew Ortiz, marketing specialist at Skillroads

 Check out some great hacks that will help you avoid a myriad of challenges and get you better ROI from this hot trend.

 Table of Contents

 Shift Your Influencer Marketing Dollars to Instagram and YouTube

 Working with people who have a sway on the feelings and decisions of a large following can boost any promotional campaign.
 Influencer marketing is a top social media trend that is being implemented in all major social networks.
-But unless you have set aside a massive amount of your advertising budget to social media, you must decide which platforms to focus on.
-The popularity of Facebook has been declining over the years especially in Europe.
+But unless you have set aside a massive amount of your advertising budget for social media, you must decide which platforms to focus on.
+The popularity of Facebook has been declining over the years, especially in Europe.

 The spread of misleading information and several data breaches are some of the problems that have afflicted the social media giant in 2018.
 This year, other platforms like Instagram and YouTube are expected to become more popular among users globally.
 These platforms, especially Instagram, will provide greater market reach and visibility.
 So, build your marketing campaign on Instagram and recruit at least one relevant YouTube influencer.

 Invest in Mid-Level and Micro-Influencers for Solid Results